dollplayer2501/Eleventy-netlify-V2/README.md

     npm run product:serve
     # http://localhost:3000

-When you write an article after building a local environment, it is recommended to run `npm run develop:watach` to write the article.
+When you write an article after building a local environment, it is recommended to run `npm run develop:eleventy:watach` to write the article.

 # Features